duanzhuojun/geospatial-data-analysis-workshops/workshops/workshop-2.md

   <a href="{{ site.baseurl }}/workshops/workshop-3.html">Workshop 3</a>
 </nav>

-# Workshop 2: Advanced Spatial Analysis
+# Workshop 2: Finding Patterns in Thunderstorm datasets

 ## Duration
 3 hours

+## Level
+Intermediate

 ## Overview

-Building on Workshop 1, this session explores advanced spatial analysis techniques for identifying patterns in thunderstorm data.
-You'll learn clustering algorithms, kernel density estimation, and spatial statistics.
+Use pandas to clean and organize data, then apply spatiotemporal clustering techniques to uncover patterns in thunderstorm activity.

 ## Learning Objectives